List of Di-Gata Defenders characters: Adam

-In the aftermath of the destruction of the Megalith and the closing of the Dark Realm portal, Adam decides to take a vacation.
-He takes the place of healer in a large desert city.
-His career ended when Seth had a Champion stone fused to his hand.
-He assisted his friends in saving Mel from the golem Atagor-Atm and the spirit of his deceased wife.
+In the aftermath of the destruction of the Megalith and the closing of the Dark Realm portal, Adam decides to take a vacation, taking the place of healer in a large desert city.
+His career ended when Seth had a Champion stone fused to his hand, and he assisted his friends in saving Melosa from the golem Atagor-Atm and the spirit of his deceased wife.

-He then helped Doku bring a floating Wizard Tower to Arboth.
-The Di-Gata stones of Arboth were used to power a machine that would heal wounds and injuries, even re-create missing body parts.
-He only helped Doku so that this technology could be beneficial for Seth to recover his lost hand.
-He then officially joins the Defenders as their sixth member.
+He then helped Doku bring a floating Wizard Tower to Arboth, and its Di-Gata stones were used to power a machine that would heal wounds and injuries, even re-create missing body parts.
+He only helped Doku so that this technology could be beneficial for Seth to recover his lost hand, and then officially joins the Defenders as their sixth member.

-When Erik is thrown into prison, he makes Adam promise to look out for Kara and make sure nothing happens to her.
-Adam also promises Kara that they would get Erik out no matter what.
+When Erik is imprisoned, he makes Adam promise to watch over Kara and eventually free them.
 However, during the battle with the Rath-Marak, Adam refuses help from Kara when he is pinned under a heavy chunk of stone, and tells her to help Erik instead.
-After Kara dies doing so, Rion blames Adam for her demise, and is so enraged that he transforms and attacks him.
-Adam flees, sporting a bad injury on his left arm.
-After taking care of his wound, Adam sets off to find Erik in hopes of getting him to tell the others that Kara's demise wasn't his fault.
-But Erik is even angrier than Rion, also saying that Adam knew nothing about duty, that he always abandoned the Defenders whenever they really needed him.
-Adam explains that at first he didn't care about the good of the Realm, but that changed after being around them.
-He tells Erik that together, all five of them would make Kara's sacrifice count.
+After Kara dies doing so, Rion blames Adam for her death and is so enraged that he transforms and attacks him.
+An injured Adam flees and sets off to find Erik in hopes of getting him to tell the others that Kara's demise was not his fault.
+However, Erik claims that Adam knew nothing about duty and always abandoned the Defenders when they really needed him.
+Adam explains that he initially did not care about the good of the Realm, but that changed after being around them.
+He tells Erik that them working together would make Kara's sacrifice count.
 However, he temporarily leaves the Defenders on a quest to find out what happened to his real parents.
-The result of this quest is never elaborated on.

-He returns in Di-Gata Dawn to aid his fellow defenders in the final battle with the Ethos.
-Adam follows the others to the dark citadel and has Seth and Erik distract Rion as he removes the restraining signal from Rion causing the Ethos spirit inside him to be destroyed.
+He returns to aid his fellow defenders in the final battle with the Ethos.
+Adam follows the others to the dark citadel and has Seth and Erik distract Rion as he removes the restraining signal from Rion, causing the Ethos spirit inside him to be destroyed.
 Eventually, Rion is able to destroy Ethos and bring peace to Rados.

 Adam specialises in the Yin, Yan, and Infinis sigils, and his spells entail traps and stealth-based combat.
-Adam also carries a retractable staff and is apparently the only Defender trained in non-stone-based combat.
-Additionally, he bears a cloak, which allows him to make himself nearly invisible.
+Adam also carries a retractable staff and is the only Defender trained in non-stone-based combat.
+Additionally, he bears a cloak which allows him to make himself nearly invisible.
 He sometimes casts with his left hand as well as his right, suggesting that he may be ambidextrous.
 His Guardian is Firefox.

-Adam is voiced by Jeremy From.